The Co-operators Accessibility Multi-Year Plan and Policy

 The Co-operators is committed to providing an accessible environment in which all individuals have equal access to The Co-operators services and programs in a way that respects the dignity and independence of persons with disabilities.
 This includes creating and fostering an inclusive environment that is considerate and accommodating for all individuals, including people with disabilities.
 We will continue to prevent barriers by designing inclusive and supportive positive attitudes and preventing attitudes which devalue and limit the potential of persons with disabilities.

-The Co-operators supports the goals of the Accessibility for Ontarians with Disabilities Act (AODA) and will establish policies, practices and procedures which are consistent with the accessibility standards established under the AODA, including accessible customer service, information and communication, employment, the built environment and transportation.
+The Co-operators supports the goals of the accessibility legislation in Canada and will establish policies, practices and procedures which are consistent with the established accessibility standards, including accessible customer service, information and communication, employment, the built environment and transportation.

 In working towards its goals under this Statement, The Co-operators is committed to becoming a barrier free environment and meeting the requirements of all existing legislation and its own policies and goals related to identifying, removing and preventing barriers to people with disabilities that might interfere with their ability to make full use of the services provided by The Co-operators.